-be described in the Annual Corporate Governance Repo rt.
-The process and areas asse essed should also be described d in the Annual Corporate Governa nce Report.
-Complies [X] Partial compliance [] Explanation [] 37. at least two non-executive director ry should be the secretary of the bo rs among the members, at least one pard.
-Complies [X] Partial compliance [] Explanation [] Not applicable [] 38. ned at all times of the busines copy of the minutes of execu y the executive committee and all board Complies [X] Partial compliance [] Explanation [] Not applicable [] board is informed of all business tracectary of the Board. ansacted at each Executive Commit ttee meeting and any Directors can obtain the minutes of Committee meetings through 39.
-All the members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or the management of both financial and non-financial risks.
-Complies [X] Partial compliance [] Explanation [] 40.
-Under the supervision of the audit committee, there should be an internal audit unit to see that the internal control and reporting systems work properly.
+The process and areas assessed should also be described in the Annual Corporate Governance Report.

+37. When there is an executive committee, there should be at least two non-executive directors among the members, at least one of them being an independent director, and the secretary should be the secretary of the board.

+Complies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ]

+38. The board should be informed at all times of the business transacted and decisions made by the executive committee and all board members should receive a copy of the minutes of executive committee meetings.

+Complies [X]

+Partial compliance []

+Explanation []

+Not applicable []

+The Board is informed of all business transacted at each Executive Committee meeting and any Directors can obtain the minutes of Committee meetings through the Secretary of the Board.

+39. All the members of the audit committee, especially its chairman, should be appointed on account of their expertise and experience in accounting, auditing or the management of both financial and non-financial risks.

+Complies [X] Partial compliance [ ] Explanation Partial compliance [ ] Expla nation [ --- ------------------------------ ---------- --

+40. Under the supervision of the audit committee, there should be an internal audit unit to see that the internal control and reporting systems work properly.
 This unit should report to the non-executive chairman of the board or the chairman of the audit committee.

-Complies [X] Partial compliance [] Explanation [] 41. committee or the board, re eport directly on its implement sults achieved and the extent nual work programme to the audit on the audit of the audit of the state of the audit of the state of the stat r limitations on its scope encountered Complies [X] Partial compliance [] Explanation [] Not applicable []
+41. The head of the internal audit unit should submit its annual work programme to the audit committee for approval by that committee or the board, report directly on its implementation, mentioning any incidents or limitations on its scope encountered during its fulfilment, the results achieved and the extent to which its recommendations have been heeded, and submit to the committee an activity report at the end of each year.

+Complies [ X ]

+Partial compliance [ ]

+Explanation [ ]

+Not applicable [ ]